King George (1797 ship): 3rd voyage transporting enslaved people (1800–1802)

-4th slave trading voyage (1802–1802)
+4th voyage transporting enslaved people (1802–1802)

 Captain James Phillips sailed from Liverpool on 19 May 1802.
 Because he sailed during the Peace of Amiens he did not acquire a letter of marque.
+In 1802, 147 vessels sailed from English ports, bound for Africa and the transportation of enslaved people; 122 sailed from Liverpool.

-King George acquired her slaves at Bonny and delivered 388 to Havana on 1 December 1802.
+King George acquired captives at Bonny and arrived with 388 at Havana on 1 December 1802.
 She had sailed with 39 crew members and had lost two by the time she reached Havana.
 She sailed from Havana on 30 December 1802.

 Fate

 In February 1803 King George, Phillips, was wrecked on the West Hoyle Bank, in Liverpool Bay.
 She was on a voyage from Havana to Liverpool.